colyseus/docs/docs/server/index.md

 # Server configuration

-When initializing your server with `npm create colyseus-app`, you
+When initializing your server with `npm create colyseus-app@latest`, you

 ``` typescript
 import config from "@colyseus/tools";